mtanda1/Final-Nganyone/README.md

 We are developing an end-to-end website for the Information Science Society.
 :star:

-##H2 Repo contains the following folders
+# Repo contains the following folders:

 css - contains main css file and potentially any other important css files if needed html - contains most pages for the website that do not need php